Alias (video game): Plot

-Following a HALO parachute jump insertion, Sydney must use all of the skills she has learned to infiltrate the bunker.
-By stealth, combat and quick-thinking, Sydney gets past Anna's forces and finds a captive Sloane.
+Following a HALO parachute jump insertion, Sydney infiltrates the bunker and finds a captive Sloane.
 Reluctantly agreeing to an uneasy truce with him, Sydney must defeat Anna and figure out how to destroy the mighty Machine to stop ecological disaster being launched on the whole planet.
 As Anna's grand scheme and the bunker begin to collapse around her, Sydney has to push herself to the limit to escape with her life.

 Alias: Underground

 Prior to the Acclaim release, ABC Television produced a downloadable episodic video game for PC and Mac entitled Alias: Underground, which was available through ABC's website.
-Developed by a now-defunct company named Dream Mechanics, the game was a 3D third-person stealth/action game like the Acclaim production, though with comparably lower production values.
+Developed by a now-defunct company named Dream Mechanics, the game was a 3D first-person stealth/action game with comparably lower production values.
 Each level of the game was produced as an individual episode and released on a monthly basis during the second season between September 2002 and June 2003.
 Some levels resembled episodes from the TV series (such as "Raid on SD-6", based on first-season episode "The Box"), while others were unique creations.
 For a time, players were eligible to enter a contest based upon their score in the game.

-Recently, ABC Media announced the ceasing of support for the online game, due to low usage, as the game was easy to complete and new levels were no longer being added.
-At one time the game was offered free of charge, but now ABC charges US$0.99 for each mission (excluding the training mission, which is still available for free download).

 Reception

-The game received "mixed" reviews on all platforms according to video game review aggregator Metacritic.
+Alias received "mixed or average" reviews from critics, according to review aggregator website Metacritic.